bgaldino/sm-quickstart/README.md

 **This repository is in Salesforce DX Source Format**

-This repository is currently limited to **Salesforce Core Spring '23 (242)** environments.
+This repository is currently limited to **Salesforce Core Spring '23 (242) & Summer '23 (244)** environments.
 This repository will be updated for further releases, and branches exist for previous releases.
+Recent updates to this repository now include capabilities to determine the correct version of the target environment and will perform operations specific to the target environment version.
+At the current time, only B2B Commerce Lightning Aura templates are supported, with LWR support coming soon.
+LWR is the only available B2B Commerce template version as of 242 by default, but it is possible to enable the Aura template via a scratch org definition file, which is the approach utilized by the quickstart process.
+If your target environment already has the B2B Commerce Aura template enabled from a previous release, you can safely proceed when prompted to create and include the example B2B Commerce storefront.

 Documentation for Subscription Management is available [here](https://developer.salesforce.com/docs/revenue/subscription-management/overview).